sachin12031999/Modi-Marijuain-CORE-UI-Project/README.md

 ## Credits

-This project was created by [Your Name Here].
+This project was created by [Sachin Pandey](https://github.com/sachin12031999/).
 The HTML, CSS, and JavaScript code were adapted from an existing website template, with modifications made to suit the needs of the project.
 The images, icons, and other assets were sourced from various online repositories, with appropriate attribution provided where necessary.

 ## Contributions